jvsTSX/hello-world-everything/sega_master_system/docs/system_specs.md

 |1|Port B Right button|
 |0|Port B Left button|

 Controller buttons are active low, therefore 0 is pressed and 1 is released.
+The TH pins are for the light gun controller, when the TH pin is pulled the H-counter register will remember the current dot position.

 ## Links
 [Techno-Junk SMS Tech Document](http://www.techno-junk.org/txt/smstech.txt)